JoeSaf/nejo_os_hypr/README.md

 # NeJo-Arch Hyprland Edition
-## The following is the guidline to building using these scripts:
+## The following is the guidline to building by using these scripts:

-- for the first build, run 'build.sh' it will setup a set of common packcages, pacman.conf, the liveuser, and all other necessary initial xfce requirements under sddm
+- for the first build, run 'build.sh' it will setup a set of common packcages, pacman.conf, the liveuser, and all other necessary initial hypr requirements under sddm

 - to setup the user-skel directory,first run 'setup_skeleton_dir.sh' then run 'intergrate_skel.sh', this will execute and setup all necessary directories, permissions, symlink and add to the customize_airootfs,sh in the root dir

 - since the skel dir will be created as root, inorder to return it to the user, run 'make_skel_user_owned.sh', this will change all permisions of the skel dir from root to user, allowing you to make regular edits

 ### Resizing the iso ram